-During 1990-2014, at least 411 calves were born into the population.
-The number of calves born annually ranged from 1 to 39, and averaged 16.4 but was highly variable (SD=9.2).
-The fluctuating abundance observed from 1990 to 2014 makes interpreting a count of calves by year less clear than measuring population productivity, which we index by the number of calves detected/estimated abundance.
+During 1990-2016, at least 442 calves were born into the population.
+The number of calves born annually ranged from 1 to 39, and averaged 16.4 but was highly variable (SD=8.8).
+The fluctuating abundance observed from 1990 to 2016 makes interpreting a count of calves by year less clear than measuring population productivity, which we index by the number of calves detected/estimated abundance (Apparent Productivity Index or API).
 Productivity for this stock has been highly variable over time and has been characterized by periodic swings in per capita birth rates (Figure 3).
 Notwithstanding the high variability observed, which might be expected from a small population, productivity in North Atlantic right whales lacks a definitive trend.
+The API for 2017 is not available because abundance has not been estimated for that year, when only 5 calves were detected.
+However if we assumed the 2016 estimate of abundance of 451, the API is well below replacement and will result in another decline in population size for 2017 (Figure 3).

 Figure 3.
-Productivity in the North Atlantic right whale population as characterized by calves detected/ (N{est}) .
+Productivity in the North Atlantic right whale population as characterized by calves detected/(N{est}).
 The Nest values are the model-based estimates of Figure 2(A).
-Note that the 2016 and 2017 values assume the 2015 estimated abundance.
+Not shown is the value for 2017 which was calculated using the 2016 estimate of abundance of 451.